DaemoniaX/Interest-calculator-html-chatGPT/README.md

 # Interest-calculator-html-chatGPT
-An interest calculator app made ENTIRELY by chatgpt to test IA progress.
-It is a single html file, able to transform normal % to % after tax, as well as a graph and a calculator
+An interest calculator webpage made ENTIRELY by chatgpt to test IA progress.
+It is a single html file, able to transform normal % to % after tax, as well as a graph and a calculator.

+This webpage was entirely made by chatgpt, without me correcting it.
+It worked first try, i've added a few fonctionnality one after another and everything worked from the start.
+It was using the regular free plan under chatgpt 5.

 ## Table of Contents